What Is a Portfolio Mortgage?

 You can have 4 – 100s of portfolio mortgages at once.
 Lenders will have their own limits on the maximum number of rental property mortgages you can have with them, limits on the maximum number of mortgaged rental properties across all lenders and overall limits on the maximum amount you can borrow across all lenders.
 You may need a commercial mortgage when you reach these borrowing limits.
 This includes properties owned in your private name and properties owned through a limited a company.

-Will I Need Multiple Property Mortgages at Once or Can I Have One Portfolio Mortgage Across My Properties?
+Will I Need Multiple Property Mortgages at Once or Can I Have One Mortgage Across My Properties?

 You would normally have a different portfolio mortgage on each property, not one mortgage across all your properties.
 This is called crosscharging and is very rare for residential purchases.

-How Do I Build a Buy-to-Let Portfolio?
+How Do I Go About Building a Buy-to-Let Portfolio?

 Buy-to-let portfolios usually start with the purchase of one property.
 Then once the landlord has enough money for a deposit on a new property – whether this comes from savings, inheritance, rental profits – they would typically take out a new mortgage on a new buy-to-let property.